-As well as the 20 teams who qualify for the competition by finishing in the top two of the 10 groups, there will be four teams who qualify via the play-offs.
+As well as the 20 teams who qualify for the competition by finishing in the top two of the 10 groups, four teams will qualify via the play-offs.

-A total of 16 teams will be involved in the play-off stage and their place was achieved through the UEFA Nations League - though the identity of the teams is subject to change.
+A total of 16 teams will be involved in the play-off stage and their place was achieved through the UEFA Nations League.

-The draw for the play-offs will be held on November 22, 2019 with matches then taking place in March 2020.
+The draw for the play-offs was held on November 22, 2019 with matches then taking place in March 2020.

 |Rank||Path A||Rank||Path B|